Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 Many lakes have lakeside bars that invite you to relax and enjoy peaceful views.

-The most popular lakes in Kashubia are Lebsko Lake, Biale Lake and Klodno Lake.
+The most popular lakes in Kashubia are Lebsko Lake, Biale Lake, and Klodno Lake.

 3. Wdzydze Ethnographic Museum

-Here you can learn about the traditional lifestyle of the Kashubs and about their daily grind including weaving, food preparation, fashion, and spinning.
+Here you can learn about the traditional lifestyle of the Kashubs and their daily grind including weaving, food preparation, fashion, and spinning.

-There is a wide range of workshops that you can choose from: spinning, clay and pottery workshops, painting traditional Kashubian motives on glass or making paper flowers, one of the most emblematic Kashubian traditions.
+There is a wide range of workshops, from spinning, clay, and pottery workshops to painting traditional Kashubian motives on glass or making paper flowers.

-On top the crafts make a good souvenir from your excursion to Kashubian Switzerland.
+It is one of the most emblematic Kashubian traditions.
+On top of the crafts, make a good souvenir from your excursion to Kashubian Switzerland.

 The ladies organizing the workshop were super patient (with me being rather clumsy…) and were an incredible source of knowledge.